wasm-fmt/clang-format/README.md

 console.log(formatted);
 ```

-The third argument of `format` accepts either a JSON or YAML representation of Clang-Format Style Options.
+The third argument of `format` is a Clang-Format Style Options, which can be one of the following:

+1. A preset: LLVM, GNU, Google, Chromium, Microsoft, Mozilla, WebKit.
+2. A YAML/JSON string representing the style options.
+3. the string content of a `.clang-format` file.

 See [Clang-Format Style Options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) for more information.

 # Build from source